Shambhu Shahi

 Shambhu Shahi (Nepali:शम्भु शाही) is a Nepalese dancer, a choreographer of Nepal.
 He started his international choreography journey in 2001 from Belgium and has performed in numerous European countries.

 Career

-Shambhu Shahi is Nepalese dancer and choreographer with a career spanning three decades.
+Shambhu Shahi is a Nepalese dancer and choreographer with a career spanning three decades.
 He has showcased his artistry in Nepal, India, and various other countries.
-Shambhu present traditional and cultural dances, including Jhyaure, Gurung, Ghantu, Tamang Selos, Sherpa Dance, and other ethnic dances, complete with their respective costumes.
+He presents traditional and cultural dances, including Jhyaure, Gurung, Ghantu, Tamang Selos, Sherpa Dance, and other ethnic dances, complete with their respective costumes.